terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: -

-Whether the server is turned on or not

 ### Directory

 - Name: `path`
 - Type: path string
 - Default: -

-Directory to serve files from
+Directory to serve files from.
+If the directory is within a hidden folder, then make sure to enable [Serve hidden/dot files](#serve-hidden-dot-files).

 ### Port